ITP-xStory/uniFlow/README.md

 ## Deliverables
 - Feature: listening and sending voice data from Unity to the Dialogflow V2 service for recognition and processing
-- Doc: show and explain how to use it (including stt process)
+- Doc: show and explain how to use it (including TTS process)

 ## Implementation
 _Describe the technical details about your implementation and development process._